MyoRobotics/MyoRobotics-Documentation/source/getting-started/troubleshooting.rst

 - If you get a 'device not found' you didn't replace the right number for n in ttyUSBn
 - If you do not get anything, just a clean return you have correct access rights.
 Press Ctrl+C and find the problem elsewhere.
 - If you get a 'permission denied' then you have verified this problem.
-Add yourself to the 'dialout' group as described here: :ref:`add-to-dialout`
+Add yourself to the 'dialout' group as described here: :ref:`add-to-dialout`.

 ----